Supportive Therapy for Caregivers

-Yes, I work with individuals couples and families depending on the circumstance of the old or sick loved one and who is involved in the day to day and overall care of the loved one.
+I work with individuals couples and families depending on the circumstance of the elderly or sick loved one and who is involved in the day to day and overall care of the loved one.
 Being in psychotherapy together with a spouse or sibling can protect family alliances and draw boundaries and practical ways of sharing the work to be done around the caregiving avoiding resentments later.

 Why is therapy so important for Caregivers?

 The potential costs to adult children or others who are the primary caregivers for ill or frail loved ones encompass not only issues of depression and detriments to psychological well-being, but also can have adverse effects on physical health.
 The burden experienced by caregivers may be increased when caregiving strains are accompanied by high levels of family conflict and stress.

 Thankfully, a smaller but growing body of research has called attention to the positive, growth promoting aspects of caregiving.
 I work with caregivers to find meaning in the role, and a sense of purpose.
 The experience of being in therapy at this time can potentially provide the caregiver with a sense of support, personal affirmation and can provide opportunity for personal growth.